Corrigan Family Gift Launches Leadership Initiative at Dartmouth

-During the 2009-2010 academic year the Corrigan family gift will begin supporting two new initiatives at the Rockefeller Center.
-The first is a course that lays the foundation in the theory and practice of leadership, integrated with the Center’s public policy minorbut open to all students.
+The Corrigan family gift began supporting two new initiatives at the Rockefeller Center during the 2009-2010 academic year.
+The first was a course that lays the foundation in the theory and practice of leadership, integrated with the Center’s public policy minorbut open to all students.
 In later years, the gift will support advanced courses focusing on leadership.

-The second initiative is the Center’s new Management and Leadership Development Program, in which students complete nine weekly modules in a given term to build their management skills and prepare them to explore and reflect on leadership issues.
-Some sessions will be conceptual, including those on ethics and the difference between management (“doing things right”) and leadership (“doing the right thing”).
-Other sessions will be more practical, developing skills that are essential for leadership, such as public speaking and communication, interviewing and mentorship, planning and project management, and networking.
+The second initiative was the Center’s new Management and Leadership Development Program, in which students complete nine weekly modules in a given term to build their management skills and prepare them to explore and reflect on leadership issues.
+Some sessions are conceptual, including those on ethics and the difference between management (“doing things right”) and leadership (“doing the right thing”).
+Other sessions are more practical, developing skills that are essential for leadership, such as public speaking and communication, interviewing and mentorship, planning and project management, and networking.

 Fritz Corrigan is the retired president and chief executive officer of The Mosaic Company, one of the world’s largest producers of phosphate and potash crop nutrients.
 He was the executive vice president of Cargill from 1999-2004, and previously held top management positions with the company, including president of four of its major divisions.
 He serves on the corporate boards of Xcel Energy, Clearwater Paper, and Edenspace, as well as nonprofit boards of the Northern Star Council Boy Scouts of America, the Western Golf Association, Children’s Cancer Research Foundation, United Way of Minneapolis, and others.
 He and Glenda, a Dakota Wesleyan University graduate, have given generously to the Dartmouth College Fund and support a number of nonprofit organizations, including the Guthrie Theater, Scholarship America, and the American Refugee Committee.
 They have three children, two of whom graduated from Dartmouth.

-This article first appeared in Dartmouth News on June 2, 2009
+The original article appeared in Dartmouth News on June 2, 2009